 Commonly, when we say service dog, two of the most usually used strains are Golden Retrievers and Labrador Retrievers.
-General information about service dogs that you need to know are
+General information about service dogs that you need to know is:

-- Service dogs come from various sizes.
+- Service dogs come in various sizes.
 They range from very large to very small breeds depending upon the needs of an individual with a medical condition

 - A requisite is that the dog must do the tasks given to support and ease an individual’s disability in a comfortable manner

 - An example is a Papillon dog type that is not suitably good in drawing a wheelchair, however, the dog suits best as a dog for assisting hearing and supporting emotionally